TJJonker/Installer/README.md

-Project Overview: "Hello Installer"
-Welcome to the "Hello Installer" project! 🚀

-Introduction
+# Installer
-This project serves as an instructive exploration into installer development.
+This project serves as a hello world project into installer development.
 The primary objective is the creation of an executable designed to read a file and display its content.
-Complementing this functionality is the integration of an installer, meticulously crafted using the versatile NSIS (Nullsoft Scriptable Install System).
+Complementing this functionality is the integration of an installer, created using NSIS (Nullsoft Scriptable Install System).

-Prerequisites
+### Prerequisites
-Prior to commencing this endeavor, ensure the absence of spaces in the absolute path to the solution folder.
-Spaces in the path may introduce unforeseen complications.
+Before using this project, ensure there are no spaces in the absolute path to the solution folder.
+Spaces may cause undefined behavior when building the solution.

-Building the Project
+### Building the Project
-Two command files stand at your disposal:
+Two command files have been provided for convenience:

-BuildDebug: Generates a Debug build without necessitating the opening of the solution in Visual Studio.
+- BuildDebug: Generates a Debug build without the need to open the solution in Visual Studio.
-BuildRelease: Performs a similar function, tailored for Release mode.
+- BuildRelease: Performs a similar function, tailored for Release mode.
-Debug Build: Constructed without replicating the text file into the build folder, presenting an intriguing puzzle.
+- Debug Build: Assembled without replicating the text file into the build folder, providing a distinct challenge.

-Release Build: This variant, replete with the text file and the elusive .nsi file, resides within the build folder.
-Locate this assembly within the 'bin' directory.
+Release Build: This refined variant, inclusive of the text file and the .nsi file, is located within the build folder, residing in the 'bin' directory.

-NSIS Integration
+### NSIS Integration
-The .nsi file, akin to an artisan's script, awaits compilation within the NSIS compile tool.
-Witness its metamorphosis into a formidable installer.
+The .nsi file, analogous to a script, awaits compilation within the NSIS compile tool, resulting in the creation of an installer.

-Desktop Deployment
+### Desktop Deployment
-Launching the installer for the inaugural time instigates the creation of a Desktop entity—behold the 'Hello' folder!
-Within its precinct:
+Initiating the installer prompts the creation of a Desktop directory named 'Hello.'
+Within this directory:

-Hello.exe: The executable at the project's core.
+- Hello.exe: The foundational executable.
-Hello.txt: The enigmatic text file.
+- Hello.txt: The associated text file.
-Hello_Uninstaller.exe: A potent tool for the reversal of the installation.
+- Hello_Uninstaller.exe: A utility for the orderly reversal of the installation.

-Choices Unveiled
+### Overwriting
-A divergence in the narrative arises if the Desktop already hosts a 'Hello' folder.
-A mysterious window materializes, inquiring: "Overwrite or abstain?"
-The decision rests with you.
+A divergence arises if the Desktop already hosts a 'Hello' folder.
+A window inquires: "Overwrite or abstain?"
+The decision rests with the user.

-Overwrite: Witness the folder's rebirth, its contents ablaze.
+- Overwrite: Witness the folder's re-establishment, its contents replaced.
-Not Overwrite: A fleeting spectacle, a nod of acknowledgment, concluding with the installer's graceful exit.
+- Not Overwrite: A brief acknowledgment, concluding with the installer's graceful exit.

-Farewell Protocol
+### Uninstalling
-Uninstallation is a straightforward endeavor—execute the 'Hello_Uninstaller.exe,' and observe the unraveling of the enchantment.
+Uninstallation is straightforward—execute 'Hello_Uninstaller.exe' to observe the orderly unraveling of the installation.

-Registry Manifest
+### Registry Manifest
-Within the esoteric confines of the registry, the variable 'StudentNumber' in 'SOFTWARE\Configuration2023\Project4' undergoes modification upon installation, only to be expunged upon the subsequent uninstallation.
+Within the registry, the variable 'StudentNumber' in 'SOFTWARE\Configuration2023\Project4' undergoes modification upon installation, only to be expunged during subsequent uninstallation.

-May your journey with the "Hello Installer" be as enthralling as the installer itself! 🌟